abemac/client-server-chat/README.md

 ## Configuration Files
 **client.conf**
 This file contains 2 lines.
 The first line starts with "DefaultServer " and is then followed by an IP address.
 This value will appear in the client interface "Server IP" box by default when starting the client.
-From the client, this value can be changed, but every time the client is restarted, this value will be reloaded from the file.
+From the client interface, this value can be changed, but every time the client is restarted, this value will be reloaded from the file.
 The second line starts with "DefaultServerPort " and is followed by a port number.
-This number can also be changed from the client interface as needed, but will appear in the "Server Port" box by default.
+This number can also be changed from the client interface as needed, and will appear in the "Server Port" box by default.
-For testing/use, the values provided in this file should be used to connect with the server, or they must match the IP + port number the server is running on.
+For testing/use, the values provided in this file should be used to connect with the server, otherwise they must match the IP + port number the server is running on.
 An example of the file contents:
 `DefaultServer 127.0.0.1`
 `DefaultServerPort 12057`
 **rdt.conf**
 This file contains 1 integer (and nothing else) that represents the percent chance a packet will be lost because of simulated packet loss.
 The integer value must be between 0 and 100, inclusive, and it must be set before the client or server program is run.
 For example, if the number in the file is 20, then there is a 20% chance that any one packet sent by the client or server will be dropped.
-This file already contains a sample value in it.
 An example of the file contents:
 `20`
 **server.conf**